openssl/openssl/CONTRIBUTING.md

     often.
 We do not accept merge commits, you will have to remove them (usually by rebasing) before it will be acceptable.

- 4. Code provided should follow our [coding style] and compile without warnings.
+ 4. Code provided should follow our [coding style] and [documentation policy] and compile without warnings.
     There is a [Perl tool](util/check-format.pl) that helps finding code formatting mistakes and other coding style nits.
     Where `gcc` or `clang` is available, you should use the